mlhorgan/InvertedIndex/README.md

 # InvertedIndex

-mplement an Inverted Index with Positional Information.
+Implement an Inverted Index with Positional Information.
 Dataset

 The dataset is the scenes from the complete works of Shakespeare.
 This data has been tokenized and is made available as shakespeare-scenes.json.gz on Moodle.
 If you're curious, the original source of the materials (from Open Shakespeare) is here.